cardano-foundation/CIPs/CIP-0035/README.md

 #### Protocol parameter updates

-Protocol parameter updates that affect Plutus Core should be proposed as usual following the process for the Ledger category.
+Protocol parameter updates that affect Plutus Core should be proposed in the Ledger category and following its processes.
-The only additional process required is the addition of the Plutus category and review by the Plutus reviewers.
+The only additional process required is review by the Plutus reviewers.

 #### Performance changes

-This CIP does not require any process for proposing these changes.
+This CIP does not require any process for proposing performance changes.

 #### Bug fixes